getcarina/getcarina.com/_best-practices/container-ecosystem-openshift.md

 <a name="resources"></a>
 ### Resources

-Numbered citations in this article
+Numbered citations in this article:

 1. <https://www.openshift.com/products/online>